How to Celebrate Real Bread Week with your Family

-Real Bread Week is running from 22nd February until 1st March in 2020 and we have a Bumper Guide of How to Celebrate Real Bread Week with your Family
+Real Bread Week is running from 19th to 27th February in 2022 and we have a Bumper Guide of How to Celebrate Real Bread Week with your Family

 Real Bread Week is the annual, international celebration of additive-free loaves and the people who make them.

 Real Bread Week started in 2010 and its main aims are to encourage and help people to buy real bread from local, independent bakeries as well as bake their own real bread at home

 Why is it Important to Support your Local Baker?

 By ditching the additive-laden loaf habit and supporting your local real bread baker you and your family could reap real benefits.